 View forecast error metrics (View results)

-Created by Shyam Sayana, Modified on Mon, 21 Apr at 7:54 AM by Shyam Sayana
+Created by Shyam Sayana, Modified on Mon, 3 Nov at 8:16 AM by Shyam Sayana

 The View Results section provides a detailed breakdown of the forecast error metrics, including MAD, MAPE, SMAPE, MASE, and RMSE.
 These metrics help evaluate the forecast's accuracy by comparing predicted values with actual data.

-table showing detailed error metrics (MAD, MAPE, SMAPE, MASE, and RMSE) for the selected items will also appear.
+After clicking View Results, the side panel will display MAPE and RMSE as the default error metrics. table showing detailed error metrics (MAD, MAPE, SMAPE, MASE, and RMSE) for the selected items will also appear.

 Click the view details button to see all the error metrics and access the entire table.